google/rekall/docs/Manual/Plugins/Windows/Raw2Dump.md

 Since the **KDBG** block is created at system boot and never used (until the crash dump is written) it is trivial for malware to overwrite it - making it really hard for responders since windbg will not be able to read the file.
-In later versions of windows, the kdbg is also obfuscated (See the function `nt!KdCopyDataBlock` which decrypts it.).
+In later versions of windows, the KDBG is also obfuscated (See the function `nt!KdCopyDataBlock` which decrypts it.).

 Rekall itself does not use the **KDBG** block any more, although older memory